gorkemsolun/bilkent-exchange-network/README.md

 7. Using the same shortcut (Windows key + R) as before open two separate terminals. <br>

+8. Navigate to the `\bilkent-exchange-network` directory using `cd` command.

-> ❗❗❗ Once again make sure that both of the terminals are opened on the same root.
+> ❗❗❗ Once again make sure that both of the terminals are opened on the same root before continuing.
 Both of the roots should end with `...\bilkent-exchange-network`. <br>

 8. From one of the terminals type: <br>